Lars von Trier: Parkinson's disease

 On 8 August 2022, it was announced that von Trier had been diagnosed with Parkinson's disease.
 According to Variety, von Trier plans to take a break from filmmaking to adjust to his new life with the disease, saying: "I will take a little break and find out what to do, but I certainly hope that my condition will be better.
-It’s a disease you can’t take away; you can work with the symptoms, though.”
+It's a disease you can't take away; you can work with the symptoms, though."
+On 12 February 2025, Zentropa producer Louise Vesth announced via Instagram that von Trier had been admitted to a care facility for the condition.

-Reception

-Some of vonTrier's films have been critically acclaimed, particularly Europa, Breaking the Waves, and Melancholia.

 Controversies

-Nazi remarks during Cannes interview about Melancholia's premiere
+Remarks during Cannes interview

 In May 2011, known to be provocative in interviews, von Trier's remarks during the press conference before the premiere of Melancholia in Cannes caused significant controversy in the media, leading the festival to declare him persona non grata.
 He was therefore banned from Cannes for one year, although Melancholia still competed in that year's competition.

 Minutes before the end of the press conference, von Trier was asked about his German roots and the Nazi aesthetic, in response to his description of the film's genre as "German romance".
 He joked that since he was "no longer Jewish," having been told the truth about his biological father, he now "understands" and "sympathizes" with Hitler, that he is not against the Jews except for Israel which is "a pain in the ass" and that he is a Nazi.
 Von Trier was branded an antisemite for his remarks.
 He released a formal apology immediately after the press conference and kept apologizing for his joke during all of the interviews he gave in the weeks following the incident, admitting that he was not sober, and saying that he did not need to explain that he is not a Nazi.
 However, in 2019, von Trier stated that he made this remark at the "only press conference I ever had when I was sober."

 The actors of Melancholia who were present during the incident – Dunst, Gainsbourg, Skarsgård – defended the director, pointing to his provocative sense of humor and his depression.
 He refused to attend a private press screening of his subsequent feature Nymphomaniac.
 In the director's defense, Skarsgård stated at the screening, "Everyone knows he's not a Nazi, and it was disgraceful the way the press had these headlines saying he was."
 The director of the Cannes festival later called the controversy "unfair" and as "stupid" as von Trier's bad joke, concluding that his films are welcome at the festival and that von Trier is considered a "friend".